 Finally in this battle between Saint Augustine grass and moss, we want to make the Saint Augustine grass as strong as possible so that it can more easily defeat the moss, outgrowing it, and smothering it.
 So lets increase the health of the lawn as much as we can.

 We've already increased sunlight, removed excess moisture, added some lawn loving oxygen into the soil from aerification, now it’s time to look at nutrients.

 Begin a good year round fertilization program for the Saint Augustine turf, using a high quality lawn fertilizer with trace elements, and applying to manufacturers recommendations (or less (never more)).
-This lawn food will greatly enhance the quality of the entire Saint Augustine lawn, as well as making it so much stronger in the shade too, which in the end should easily outcompete and kill off moss in our Saint Augustine grass lawns.
+This lawn food will greatly enhance the quality of the entire Saint Augustine lawn, as well as making it so much stronger in the shade too, which in the end should easily outcompete, overtake, and control moss in our Saint Augustine grass lawns.